who-owns-lausanne/who-owns-lausanne/README.md

 ## Research questions
  - **Who owns Lausanne?**
-  Our title already gives the primary question we want to answer with this project.
-Our goal is to visualise and analyse the ownership of real estate under different perspectives.
+  Our title defines the primary aim of this project: getting insights into the ownership of real estate in Lausanne.

  - **What proportion of real estate is possessed by companies,    privates, etc.?**
   In Switzerland there are a particularly high number of privately possessed flats (_ownership of an entire floor_,